Alleviating Adversarial Attacks on Variational Autoencoders with MCMC: Preventing adversarial attacks with MCMC

-In our approach, we propose to use the Hamiltonian Monte Carlo (HMC) \citep{betancourt2017conceptual, duane1987hybrid}.
+\paragraph{Specific implementation of the proposed approach} In this paper, we use a specific MCMC method, namely, the Hamiltonian Monte Carlo (HMC) \cite{betancourt2017conceptual, duane1987hybrid}.
 Once the VAE is trained, the attacker calculates an adversarial point $\rvx^a$ using the encoder of the VAE.
-After the attack, the latent representation of $\rvx^a$ is calculated, $\rvz^a$, and used as the initialization of HMC.
+After the attack, the latent representation of $\rvx^a$ is calculated, $\rvz^a$, and used as the initialization of the HMC.